Study modes: Full-time, Part-time

 Our graduates are employed across a range of commercial areas, for example software development, petroleum engineering, finance and HPC support.
 Others have gone on to PhD research in fields that use HPC technologies, including astrophysics, biology, chemistry, geosciences, informatics and materials science.

-The minimum entry requirement is a relevant UK 2:1 degree, or its international equivalent, or equivalent work experience.
-You must also be a competent programmer in C, C++, Fortran, Java or Python.
+A UK 2:1 honours degree, or its international equivalent, in a relevant subject.
+You must also be a competent programmer, for example in C, C++, Fortran, Java or Python.

 Check whether your international qualifications meet our general entry requirements: